ricardoprins/encryption-sandbox/README.md

 ```

 The program will present an interactive menu allowing you to choose from encrypting a file, decrypting a file, viewing the contents of a file, and generating random test files.

+For the Docker setup, the Docker container starts the program automatically when it runs.

 ## Contribute